 21. House of Elders’ Controversial Extension of Presidential Term of Office: On 10 April 2008, the House considered proposals submitted to them by the President and decided (on a vote of 63 for, 1 against and 3 abstaining) to extend the term of office of the President, which is due to expire on 15 May 2008, by one year to 6 May 2009.
 The House relied on Article 83(5) of the Constitution which allows a term extension ONLY if the election cannot be held because of security considerations.
 Here is a copy of the House resolution.

 The Presidential Election finally took place on 26 June 2010.
 The second nation-wide local elections took place in November 2012.

-For information on the extensions of the term of office of the House of Elders including the last one in April 2013, see this page
+For information on the extensions of the terms of office of the two Houses of Parliament since then, see this page (HoE).

 - State- & Democracy-Building in Sub-Saharan Africa: the Case of Somaliland - A Comparative Perspective, by Federico Battera, in Global Jurist Frontiers, 2004, Volume 4, Issue 1